2011 AEM 1-DAY CLASSIC - EVENT REGULATIONS

 the entire event.

-5. Upon refund or part refund of entry fees or application deposit the
+5. Upon refund or part refund of entry fees or application deposit the Organizer

-for any expenses or damages arising in any way from their entering the Event.
+expenses or damages arising in any way from their entering the Event.

-6. Damage.
-Entrants undertake to pay any and all costs (including insurance
+6. Damage: Entrants undertake to pay any and all costs (including insurance

 excesses if applicable) for damage to property incurred by them in any way

-associated with their participation in the event, on demand from the
+associated with their participation in the event, on demand from the Organizers.

-7. Indemnities.
+8. Indemnities.
 Every entrant shall sign the event indemnity before taking part

 in the competition, the indemnity being set out on the Entry Form supplied.
+This

-8. Entrants are reminded that normal car insurance policies may not cover cars
+9. Entrants are reminded that normal car insurance policies may not cover cars

 whilst in competition.
 Life insurance policies may also not be valid in such